Pepper Lunch in a Rice Cooker

 Description

-A classic Pepper Lunch meal made entirely in a rice cooker features thinly sliced beef, corn, vegetables, butter, and freshly ground black pepper cooked together with rice for a convenient, flavorful one-pot dish.
+A classic Pepper Lunch meal made entirely in a rice cooker features thinly sliced beef, corn, butter, and freshly ground black pepper cooked together with rice for a convenient, flavorful one-pot dish.

 Ingredients